jeffpar/pcjs/tools/pc/README.md

 ### Hard Disk Examples

-`pc.js` initially supported only 10Mb hard disk images, because 10Mb drives (with 306 cylinders, 4 heads, and 17 sectors/track) were fully supported by the PC XT (as a type 3 drive) *and* the PC AT (as a type 1 drive).
+`pc.js` initially built only 10Mb hard disk images, because 10Mb drives (with 306 cylinders, 4 heads, and 17 sectors/track) were fully supported by both the PC XT (as a type 3 drive) *and* the PC AT (as a type 1 drive).

-I later added support for 20Mb drives (with 615 cylinders instead of 306), even though only the PC AT (and Compaq DeskPro 386) natively supported such a drive.
-To test 20mb support, I tried two scenarios:
+However, I later decided to add support for 20Mb drives (with 615 cylinders instead of 306), even though only the PC AT and later machines natively supported such a drive.
+Another minor issue with 20Mb drives is that our *buildDiskFromFiles()* function in [diskinfo.js](/machines/pcx86/modules/v3/diskinfo.js) only knows how to build FAT12 images (there's no support for building FAT16 or FAT32 images yet), which means that the resulting drive must use a rather large (8K) cluster size, instead of the more typical (2K) cluster size that PC DOS 3.x preferred.
+But still, any 20Mb disk image that `pc.js` builds should work fine -- as long as you don't try to use it with a PC XT.

+To test 20Mb support, I tried two scenarios:

  1. Running FDISK on a PC AT with PC DOS 3.00
  2. Running FDISK on a PC AT with PC DOS 2.00